-For the working thesis on unlimited time off policies, you could break up your outline into three pieces or panels:
+For the working thesis on universal health care, you could break up your outline into three pieces or panels:

-- 1. Problems with many current time off policies - 2.
-Possible alternatives to current policies - 3.
-Reasons why unlimited time off hasn't been adopted at some workplaces
+- 1. Problems with the current health care system - 2.
+Possible alternatives to the current system - 3.
+Reasons why universal health care hasn't been adopted